gdbroman/broman.blog/about.md

 This has made me freer to try new things and more daring to ask stupid questions.

 ## Okay.
 How do I reach out?
-If you have any inquiries or propositions, you may reach out via the following email adress: contact@gustafdbroman.com
+If you have any inquiries or propositions, you may reach out to the following email adress: contact@gustafdbroman.com

 ## What Wordpress theme is this?
 This website is not running on Wordpress.
 I coded my own [Jekyll](https://jekyllrb.com/){:target="_blank"} theme and deployed it for free using Github Pages.

-Why?
-Because I'm a perfectionistic control freak who craves authority over every pixel and byte.
+Why not just use Wordpress?
+Glad you asked.
+Because it's slow and bloated.
+I'm a perfectionistic control freak who craves authority over every pixel and byte.

-Like what you see?
-Good news!
-This website is open source.
+If you like what you see, I've got good news: This website is open source.
 You can find the source code [here](https://github.com/gustafbroman/blog){:target="_blank"}.

 ## Are you writing these questions to yourself?
 Maybe, no comment.